-Any complaint regarding physical accessibility, the physical appearance, the adequacy of waiting and examining rooms, and the adequacy of medical/treatment record keeping will be investigated and brought before the Credentialing Committee for review to determine if there is evidence of poor quality that could affect the health and safety of members and then implement appropriate actions/interventions.
-Other problems or identified adverse events that occur at the practitioner sites are detected by ongoing monitoring of reported member complaints and grievance data, and other means by which problems or adverse events are brought to the attention of administration and QM and UM staff (i.e., practice-specific member surveys and reports from Provider Relations visits).
+Complaints and identified adverse events that occur at the practitioner sites are detected by ongoing monitoring of reported member complaints and grievance data, and other means by which problems or adverse events are brought to the attention of administration and QM and UM staff (i.e., practice-specific member surveys and reports from Provider Relations visits).

-The Credentialing Committee will review the provider grievance logs, at a minimum, every six months.
-One (1) or more complaints or grievances per provider other than those for physical accessibility, appearance, and the adequacy of waiting and examining rooms and equipment within a six (6)-month period could indicate a visit to the practitioner's site for an office site evaluation, medical record audit, or submission of a corrective action plan.
-If deficiencies are found upon the visit to the practitioner's site, a corrective action plan for improvement will be implemented and/or follow-up site evaluations will be required until performance thresholds are met.
+Provider Complaint Monitoring: Any practitioner specific member complaints will be investigated upon receipt and brought to the Quality Improvement Committee for review to determine if there is evidence of poor quality that could affect the health and safety of members and then implement appropriate actions/interventions.
+The Credentialing Committee will review the provider complaints at the next Credentialing Committee after the identified occurrence.
+The Credentialing Committee will evaluate practitioner history of complaints, at least every six months.
+More than one complaint or grievance per provider (other than those for physical accessibility, appearance, and the adequacy of waiting and examining rooms and equipment) within a six (6)-month period could initiate a visit to the practitioner's site for an office site evaluation, medical record audit, or submission of a corrective action plan.
+If deficiencies are found upon the visit to the practitioner's site, a corrective action plan for improvement will be implemented and follow-up site evaluations will be required until performance thresholds are met.

-An adverse event is an injury that occurs while a member is receiving healthcare services from a provider.
-When instances of poor quality are identified, appropriate interventions are implemented.
-Oversight of the corrective action and resolution is provided by the Quality Management Department and when necessary, the Medical Director may be involved to ensure that the problem or adverse event is corrected.
+Adverse Event Monitoring: An adverse event is an injury that occurs while a member is receiving healthcare services from a provider.
+On a monthly basis, adverse events are identified and appropriate interventions are implemented.
+Oversight of the corrective actions and resolution are provided by the Quality Management Department and when necessary, the Medical Director may be involved to ensure that the problem or adverse event is corrected.
 If the problem or event is determined to require further review, the provider is subject to peer review and appropriate disciplinary action and follow-up (See page 31 of the Quality Improvement Program).
+Review may be limited to primary care practitioners and high-volume behavioral health practitioners.